CKhawaja/technology-modernization-fund/_pages/projects.md

 {% include project-data.html path="dol_visa" %}

-This project began in January 2019 and was completed in April 2021.
+This project began in January 2019 and was closed out in May 2021.

 Prior to this project, the Department of Labor (DOL) used an outdated paper-based process to issue Labor Certifications to employer applicants for certain types of work visas.
 This process required both specialized printing on costly security paper and employer applicants and representatives to manually mail Labor Certifications and other relevant documents to the Department of Homeland Security U.S. Citizenship and Immigration Service (USCIS) as part of their visa application.